jameselks/my-facebook-events/README.md

 ## Changelog

 =1.2.0=
-* Added email notifications for errors
+* Email administrator on Facebook import errors
+* Improve logging
 * Enable sorting of events by start date and location in admin

 = 1.1.0 =